May 25, 2023

 3. Pick a Blogging Platform

-Of course, each platform has its strengths and weaknesses.
+Each platform has its strengths and weaknesses.
 However, for professional travel blogs, WordPress is overall the better option.

 4. Set Up Web Hosting

-A company that provides hosting is called a web host or a hosting provider.
+Web hosting is a service that lets users rent server space to store website data.
 There are many hosting companies on the market, each offering various hosting plans at different prices.

 5. Customize Your Travel Blog